scala/docs.scala-lang/_overviews/toolkit/upickle-parse-json.md

 ## Accessing values inside JSON

-To parse a JSON string and access some of its field, you can use the uJson library, which is brought in by uPickle.
+To parse a JSON string and access fields inside it, you can use uJson, which is part of uPickle.

-The method `ujson.read` parses a JSON string to make its fields available.
+The method `ujson.read` parses a JSON string into memory:
 {% tabs 'read' %}
 {% tab 'Scala 2 and 3' %}
 ```scala